Adopting a Pet

-- All adoptable animals have passed a health and behavioral evaluation.
+- All adoptable animals have passed a behavioral evaluation.

 If you adopt from us:

 - Dogs and cats will have received appropriate vaccinations.

-- Dogs will receive a microchip and dogs will receive a Municipality of Anchorage license.
+- Cats and dogs will receive a microchip and dogs will receive a Municipality of Anchorage dog license.

 Before you adopt:

 Making the decision to bring a pet into your family is a serious commitment.
 Please consider the decision carefully.
 To help you out, please see the below articles: